OlofMorraNavara/TemporalQuestions/task-user-solution/README.md

   and submit it.
 - The second and third forms each have a timer defined.
 These forms must be submitted before the timer expires; otherwise, the processing is canceled or follows an alternative path.
--
+They also have a signal catcher attached.
+The form will be cancelled when the signal is caught.

 ### Example form submit data

 Submit data is a JSON object containing key-value pairs.
 In typescript this is translated to Record<string, any>:

 ```json
 {
   "Test": "test"